hivert/fpseries/README.md

  `(n+2) C(n+1) = (4n + 2) C(n)` and solve it.

-All these files are still largely experimental
+All these files are still largely experimental.

 To compile it I'm using the following opam packages:
 ```